junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Placed on the Union Calendar, Calendar No. 299.
 - 2007-12-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-484.
 - 2007-12-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-484.
+- 2007-12-12 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2007-12-14 — Cleared for White House.
+- 2007-12-14 — Message on Senate action sent to the House.
+- 2007-12-14 — Passed Senate without amendment by Unanimous Consent.
+- 2007-12-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2007-12-14 — Senate Committee on Indian Affairs discharged by Unanimous Consent. (consideration: CR S15706)
+- 2007-12-14 — Senate Committee on Indian Affairs discharged by Unanimous Consent.(consideration: CR S15706)
+- 2007-12-19 — Presented to President.
+- 2007-12-19 — Presented to President.
+- 2007-12-21 — Became Public Law No: 110-148.
+- 2007-12-21 — Became Public Law No: 110-148.
+- 2007-12-21 — Signed by President.
+- 2007-12-21 — Signed by President.